Accompany, pray for, and support vocations

 -

-“I saw nuns caring for the most needy and I wanted to be like them.”
+“I saw religious sisters caring for those most in need and I wanted to be like them.”

 -